 Hybrid and web-enhanced courses meet part of their credit/contact hour requirements in face-to-face meetings between students and instructor, and complete the remaining requirements via the Internet.
 In hybrid classes, students complete most of their coursework online, but also have required meetings with their instructor and class throughout the semester.
 In web-enhanced classes, students complete most of their coursework in a traditional classroom, but satisfy some of their required hours and assignments online.
 Students in these classes get the benefit of meeting with their instructors regularly, while also having the convenience of completing some of their course hours and requirements at home.

-Note: Students who wish to take a Distance Learning course using veterans’ benefits should check with the Veterans’ Officer concerning restrictions.
+Note: Students who wish to take a Distance Learning course using veterans’ benefits should check with the Veterans’ School Certifying Officer (SCO) concerning restrictions.

 Students enrolled in distance education courses are not charged a fee for the verification of their identity.